samuelgozi/firebase-firestore-lite/README.md

 const doc2 = db.ref('col/doc2');
 const doc3 = db.ref('col/doc3');

-db.batchGet([doc1, doc2, doc3]);
+const docs = await db.batchGet([doc1, doc2, doc3]);

-// Using an array of document paths: db.batchGet(['col/doc1', 'col/doc2', 'col/doc3']);
+const sameDocs = await db.batchGet(['col/doc1', 'col/doc2', 'col/doc3']);
 ```

-As you can see, using document paths instead of references is much cleaner, and it also performs a little bit better since you don't have to create Reference instances just for a single use.
+As you can see, using document paths instead of references is much cleaner, and it also performs a tiny bit better.

 This method will return an array of `Document` instances.